PreferredAI/cornac/docs/source/user/quickstart.rst

 .. image:: images/first_experiment_result_2.png
    :width: 450

 We are now presented with results from our different models.
+In this easy example, we can see how we can easily compare the results from different models.

-Tweak this code to your needs and experiment as many models as you wish.
+Depending on the results of the metrics, time taken for training and evaluation, we can then further tweak the parameters, and also decide which model to use for our application.

 What's Next?